nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     'unsafe-inline'; media-src *">
     ```

-    > **Note:** Content Security Policy (CSP) is a computer security standard introduced to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
-You can read more about it here: http://content-security-policy.com/
+    > **Note:** The Content Security Policy (CSP) is a computer security standard introduced to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
+You can read more about it [here](http://content-security-policy.com/).

 ## Run your app in an Emulator